concordion/concordion-logback-extension/src/test/resources/specification/Extension.md

 ## Using an Alternative Logging Implementation

-If for some reason you do not wish to use LogBack then
+If for some reason you do not wish to use LogBack then the extension will accept a custom logging adaptor that implements the `ILoggingAdaptor` interface.